yagrawl/scribbles/content/posts/2020-02-28-caching-api-with-redis-and-node.md

 ![Fibonacci memoized call stack](../images/2020-02-28-caching-api-with-redis-and-node/fibonacci_memoized_call_stack.png)

 As you can see, we were able to reduce some compute time with memoization which is just a form of caching.
-Now lets use this technique to cache responses from a third party API service using Redis.
+Now, let's use this technique to cache responses from a third party API service using Redis.

 ## Redis

-[Redis](https://redis.io/), according to their website, is an open source, in-memory data structure store, used as a database, cache and message broker.
+[Redis](https://redis.io/), according to its website, is an open source, in-memory data structure store, used as a database, cache and message broker.
 Find the instructions to download it on your local machine [here](https://redis.io/download).

 ## Demo